 She smiled.
 "True."

 Spike saw the Amy rat begin to quiver with excitement.
-It's working, he thought with elation.
+It was working.

 "Unto flesh you are born.
 By Hecate's power and the will of another you are now of strange form.
 By my will, be what you were."